NakedSnake26/Nier-Automata-Theme/README.md

 >[Nier:Automata](https://github.com/NakedSnake26/Nier-Automata-theme) theme for JetBrains.

 ## WIP
 If you find "bad colors" or have any problem, please [submit an issue.](https://github.com/NakedSnake26/Nier-Automata-Theme/issues/new)

+If you liked my theme, don't forget to put a rating and write a review in JetBrains marketplace.

 ![Code example](https://raw.githubusercontent.com/NakedSnake26/Nier-Automata-Theme/main/docs/screenshots/default.png)

 <!-- Plugin description end -->

 ## Installation

 - Using IDE built-in plugin system: